z1pti3/jimiDocs/Installation/Docker.md

 `mkdir db`

-Within the data directory the settings.json which can be downloaded from:
+Within the data directory create the settings.json; a working sample can be downloaded from:

 https://raw.githubusercontent.com/z1pti3/jimi-docker/master/data/settings.json